 In order for your baked goods to rise, you can replace the egg in the recipe by mixing 3 tablespoons of baking powder and 3 tablespoons of water with 1 tablespoon of sunflower oil.
 You can also mix 1 tablespoon of baking soda with 1 tablespoon of lemon juice.
 This is how you can create your own leavening agent!

 If you want to create a nice, glossy layer on top of your cake, you can substitute the egg wash with (apricot) jam.
 Keep in mind that jam does have a stronger flavor, so make sure to see which flavor you like and what fits the recipe the best!
 What you could also do is add a thin layer of soy milk on the top of your cake just before sliding it into the oven.
 Due to the protein in soy milk, the cake will get a shiny finish, creating the same effect as using an egg!

 Baking without eggs might seem as a challenge at first, but, due to the many alternatives that exist, it’s not that hard after all!
 Wil you let us know if you made something delicious with an egg replacement?
 We are very curious!

-If you love eggs just a bit too much to let them go, then you should take a look at these yummy breakfasts with egg.
+If you love eggs just a bit too much to let them go, then you should take a look at our other yummy breakfasts with egg recipes.

 Leave a Comment